 The period of oscillation in a system response can be found using the equation

-where is the time of the oscillation, is the time of the first peak, and is the number of oscillations considered.
+where is the time of the peak is the time of the first peak, and is the number of peaks considered.

 From this, the damped natural frequency (in rad/s) is